superymk/xmhf64/docs/pc-intel-x86_64/miao.md

 * Notes:
 (1) One should be careful with multi-ports PCI-serial card, because the code initialize the first logical port only.

+### Use Intel ME and Serial-over-LAN (SOL)

+On the debuggee machine:
+* Step 1.
+Install Windows 10
+* Step 2.
+Install tools/ACUWizardInstaller-12.1.0.87.msi on Windows 10
+* Step 3.
+Run "Intel SCS ACUWizard" with admin priviledge.
+If using WIFI, then "Edit Configuration" --> "Network Configuration" --> Tick the "Enable synchronization of Intel AMT with host platform WIFI profiles" and empty "Allow WIFI connection with the following WIFI setups" list.

+On the debugger machine:
+* Install OpenSUSE 2024 or above (or use a VM which can use the host IP network).
+* Install amtterm-1.7 or above in OpenSUSE.
+* Run "amtterm -p <debuggee's AMT password> <debuggee's AMT IP address>"; e.g., "amtterm -p 82B6qr@Rtx 192.168.68.76"